 Early intervention is seen as positive and desirable.
-“Accredited work” seeks to initiate and prolong the separation of children from their father.
-In many cases individual Cafcass offices collude in that process by insisting on work which the evidence insists is ineffective, for example the Ministry of Justice report of 2014. p.
+The “Accredited work” is aimed primarily at high risk individuals and seeks to initiate and prolong the separation of children from their father.
+In many cases, but not all, individual Cafcass offices collude in that process by insisting on work which the evidence insists is ineffective, for example the Ministry of Justice report of 2014. p.
 24 , Cafcass also funds some of that work essentially with tax-payers’ money.
-Terry and David discuss this in a conversation linked here what the judge said in an approved judgment 2019, recently in front of him as follows:
+Terry and David discuss this in a conversation linked here.
+Just some of what the judge said in an approved judgment 2019, is as follows:

 “I reject the Cafcass risk assessment as being flawed for the following reasons.
 First, it assumed the mother’s allegations to be entirely true when there was no sufficient evidential basis for that.
 Secondly, the application of the ‘matrix’ in this case served to categorise both individual events and the general picture as more serious than they in fact were.
 Thirdly, there is no analysis as to whether the abuse was ‘situational’.
 I reject Cafcass’ general approach because the domestic abuse risk assessment has prevented an application of the welfare checklist.”